maxcom/lor-jamwiki/README.txt

        Database Username: as appropriate
        Database Password: as appropriate

-  5. JAMWiki will verify that a connection can be established with the database and will then create all required tables.
+  6. Once all configuration information has been entered JAMWiki will verify that a connection can be established with the database and will then create all required tables.
+If any failures are reported check the logs for information about the specific failure type.

 VIRTUAL WIKIS